kabanoid/WWW-Deezer/README.md

-WWW-Deezer version 0.01
+WWW-Deezer version 0.02
 =======================

 INSTALLATION

-To install this module type the following:
+To install this module run the following:

    perl Makefile.PL
    make